 Ballast water and introduced marine pests

 Ballast water is a major source of introduced marine pests.
-The Australian Quarantine and Inspection Service (AQIS) is the lead agency for the management of ballast water taken up outside Australian waters with the intention of discharge within an Australian port.
-Part of AQIS's charter is to ensure that foreign ballast water has been managed in accordance with the Australian Ballast Water Management Requirements before permitting its discharge inside Australia's territorial sea (12 nautical limit generally applies).
+The Department of Agriculture is the lead agency for the management of ballast water taken up outside Australian waters with the intention of discharge within an Australian port.
+Part of the Department of Agriculture's charter is to ensure that foreign ballast water has been managed in accordance with the Australian Ballast Water Management Requirements before permitting its discharge inside Australia's territorial sea (12 nautical limit generally applies).

 Australian ballast water management requirements are consistent with International Maritime Organisation (IMO) guidelines for minimising the risk of translocation of harmful aquatic species in ships' ballast water.